-A truth and reconciliation (TRC) process, having been utilized all over the world, most notably in South Africa, offers a process available to all sides hopefully.
+A Truth and Reconciliation Commission (TRC) process, utilized all over the world most notably in South Africa, offers a process available to all sides hopefully.
 Further interaction with Jamie and others will encourage the social appetite of artists to invest in the TRC process.
-Timely, there is a new rule initiated by Juan Menendez, U.N.
-Rapporteur; report and recommendation accepted by the U.N.
-General Assembly know as the “Nelson Mandela Rule” and I support the “Nelson Mandela Project” with the Jericho Movement.
+There is a new timely rule, initiated by a report and recommendation by U.N.
+Rapporteur Juan Mendez and accepted by the U.N.
+General Assembly, know as the “Nelson Mandela Rule.”
+I support the “Nelson Mandela Project” with the Jericho Movement.

 I have been selected to be recognized at the 2017 Annual Black Power Awards in Georgia.
 I still need more information and background about the event, but I am truly honored to be recognized amongst peers who have learned like me the many lessons from the earlier Black Power period.

-We are very pleased to have received official support from our Harlem congressman for our release on parole in 2018.
-I prevail that we should continue our efforts in pursuit of congressional sup[port and political capital towards the end of releasing our prisoners. time is not on our side, I’m sure there is more, but space will not allow.
-Truthfully, I do not have the time of day to correspond individually, hopefully this gives respect to your letters and concerns.
+We are very pleased to have received official support from our Harlem congressman for my release on parole in 2018.
+I prevail that we should continue our efforts in pursuit of congressional support and political capital towards the end goal of releasing our prisoners.
+Time is not on our side– I’m sure there is more, but space will not allow.
+Truthfully, I do not have the time to correspond individually; hopefully this gives respect to your letters and concerns.

-I want to recognize and say thank you to everyone on social media who continue to show their support through Twitter and Facebook.
-I encourage you to reach out to the tech squad if you’d like to be involved with upcoming projects they are organizing, such as art shows for political prisoners awareness, Stay connected as we continue straight ahead.
+I want to recognize and say ‘thank you’ to everyone on social media who continues to show their support through Twitter and Facebook.
+I encourage you to reach out to the tech squad if you’d like to be involved with upcoming projects they are organizing, such as art shows for political prisoners awareness.
+Stay connected as we continue ‘straight ahead.’